faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/does_LDS_church_brainwash.md

 1. Members are taught to pray morning and night individually, with their family, and with their spouses, and study their scriptures daily. (milieu control)
 1. Members attend a minimum of 3 hours of Church each Sunday (not counting other meetings like nightly "firesides"), and youth attend a mid-week activity every week. (milieu control)
 1. Members are to listen to 10 hours of instruction from Church leadership each half year and carefully review that instruction. (milieu control)
+1. Examples and discussion of [milieu control](https://www.youtube.com/watch?v=D7HFSClydA0).
+1. Examples of [blame reversal](https://www.youtube.com/watch?v=SoSyBBBtZgY). (doctrine over person)
+1. Examples of [shunning and indirect directives](https://www.youtube.com/watch?v=Oay00rMcIWI&list=PLevx2DAlF-YBazPpn-110Ft0AsC01MrkY&index=8). (doctrine over person, dispensing of existence)
+1. Examples of being [bound by eternal covenants](https://www.youtube.com/watch?v=W989ZgIaD3g). (doctrine over person, demand for purity)
+1. [Discussion of the General Conference talk "Whatsoever he saith unto you, Do it."](https://www.youtube.com/watch?v=CaqRgMqvie8) (doctrine over person, sacred science)
-1. Leaders regularly attribute supernatural influence to events others would likely view as natural.
-See examples from [Thinker of Thoughts](https://www.youtube.com/watch?v=Ph98bvd_DMU). (mystical manipulation)
+1. Leaders regularly attribute supernatural influence [to events others would likely view as natural](https://www.youtube.com/watch?v=Ph98bvd_DMU). (mystical manipulation)
 1. Members regularly attribute natural phenomena to the efficacy of prayer ([example](https://imgur.com/m8UmESh)) (mystical manipulation)
 1. The importance of keeping the commandments is repeatedly emphasized in Latter-day Saint culture, and there is an [extensive list of do's and do not's](http://recoveringagency.com/articles/list-of-lds-commandments/) that members are expected to always be striving to achieve.
 Members fall short in various ways and hence are often made to feel [perpetually inadequate](http://recoveringagency.com/articles/the-methods-of-thought-reform/demand-for-purity-perpetual-inadequacy/) (demand for purity)
 1. All major sins [must be confessed to one's LDS leader](https://www.lds.org/new-era/2013/10/why-and-what-do-i-need-to-confess-to-my-bishop?lang=eng).
 A leader, at their discretion, _may_ ask an individual to reconfess _all_ past sins to whatever previous point in time they deem relevant ([for example](https://brettsbigbadblog.blogspot.com/2017/06/lds-temple-cancellation-and-clearance.html), "'all transgressions' committed since your first sealing, even those that have already been resolved by church authorities"). (confession)